 Like most of the Indian recipes making this dosakaya pappu differs from family to family.
 But few ingredients are basic and common throughout India.
 And they are toor dal, dosakaya, tomatoes, and turmeric.

-Toor dal is a lentil which is rich in protein and have a creamy texture.
+Toor dal is a lentil that is rich in protein and have a creamy texture.
 A staple ingredient in all the Indian homes.
 We include this lentil almost every other day in different forms and in different recipes.
 The main recipe makes with this toor dal is Sambar or the dal.

 Where to get Toor dal? you might be getting this in all the leading grocery stores nowadays.
 Or you can find it in your nearby Asian or Indian store.
 If this is not available to you, you may also use the regularly available lentils.

 Dosakaya is Andhra yellow cucumber.
 This vegetable belongs to the Cucumber family.
 But not as flavorful as the regular cucumbers.
 This does not have its own or strong flavor.
-It gets adopted to ingredients added to it in a particular recipe.
+It gets adapted to ingredients added to it in a particular recipe.
 Hence it is a perfect vegetable to go in with any recipe.

 This dosakaya will becomes soft and pulpy once get cook.
 And this creamy texture acts as a great additive to this dosakaya pappu.

 Next important ingredient in turmeric powder.
 I really cannot think of making any lentil recipe without using turmeric powder.
-Turmeric powder gives rich and golden color to the dal.
+Turmeric powder gives a rich and golden color to the dal.
 Which is pleasing to look and also gives a good mild flavor to the dish.
 And including turmeric powder in dosakaya pappu is not only for the flavor but also tastes great.
-And this spice is good and healthy to use.
+And this spice is good to use.

-What is a dal?
+What is a dal or Pappu?

-Few tips for making dosakaya pappu perfect every time you make:
+Few tips for making dosakaya Pappu

 Tips for Seasoning: